giampaolo/psutil/docs/performance.rst

-Using :func:`process_iter` also saves you from race conditions (e.g. if a process disappears while iterating), since attributes are retrieved in a single pass and exceptions like :exc:`NoSuchProcess` are handled internally.
+Using :func:`process_iter` also saves you from race conditions (e.g. if a process disappears while iterating), since attributes are retrieved in a single pass and exceptions like :exc:`NoSuchProcess` and :exc:`AccessDenied` are handled internally.

 .. _perf-pids: